xiangyi-njust/Highlight-KPE/README.md

-# Highlight-KPE: Improving Unsupervised Keyword Extraction in Academic Papers by Integrating Highlights with Abstracts
+# Enhancing Unsupervised Keyword Extraction in Academic Papers through the Integration of Highlights and Abstracts

 ## Overview
-<b> The code and dataset for this paper: Highlight-KPE: Improving Unsupervised Keyword Extraction in Academic Papers by Integrating Highlights with Abstracts.</b>
+<b> The code and dataset for this paper: Enhancing Unsupervised Keyword Extraction in Academic Papers through the Integration of Highlights and Abstracts.</b>

 The primary objective of this paper is to investigate how the integration of highlight information, which describes the contributions of academic papers, can enhance the performance of unsupervised keyword extraction in traditional research that solely relies on abstracts.
 We have selected the following four extraction models:
   - [TextRank](https://aclanthology.org/W04-3252/)